 Today, Safran provides engines and/or equipment for more than 70% of the airplanes and helicopters based in India and has more than 1,000 helicopter turbine engines in service.

-Safran has been a supplier to the Indian armed forces since the 1950s, providing engines and/or equipment for combat airplanes and helicopters, including Jaguar and Mirage 2000 fighter fleets, Hawk trainers, and HAL Dhruv and Cheetah helicopters.
+Safran has been a supplier to the Indian armed forces since the 1950s, providing equipment for most of the country's military airplanes and helicopters.

 Safran is a major contributor to the 36 Rafale fighters acquired by India in 2016.
 Safran companies provide a wide variety of systems and equipment on the Rafale, including the aircraft's M88 engines, power transmission system, landing gear, wheels and carbon brakes, ring laser gyro inertial navigation system, gyros for the fly-by-wire system, the auxiliary power unit (APU) and all wiring.
 In addition, Safran is prime contractor for the AASM Hammer modular air-to-ground weapon.